bisdn/bisdn.github.io/tools/debugging.md

 ## Debug instructions

+When trying to configure a feature, please remember to verify if the version and plaform being tested does support the feature.
+There is a list of feature limitations [here](https://docs.bisdn.de/limitations.html).

 First check that all necessary services are up and running with the following command.
 To ensure proper operation of BISDN Linux, ``baseboxd``, ``ofdpa``, ``ofdpa-grpc`` and ``ofagent`` must be running.

 ```